COSMIIC-Inc/Documentation-Source/docs/Implantables/PM-Module.md

 ---

-## Subcomponents

-### Port Plugs

-The Power Module and Remote Module headers have allowance for up to four and eight network or electrode cable connections, respectively.
-These header connections are closed with a port plug that is placed in the connection during manufacture.
-Port plugs are removed at the time of surgery to accommodate connection to the Power Module or Remote Module headers.

----

 ## Mechanical Design Files and Drawings

 All files and drawings for the design of the Power Module are available on the COSMIIC GitHub here: